rooby/demyst-code-drills/show-me-the-money/frontend/Readme.md

 ## Working on the project

+1. Run `npm install` - if you haven't already.
 1. Run `npm run dev`
 1. In your browser go to http://localhost:5173/

 ## Running the project locally

-1. In the backend project, run `npm run build && npm run preview`
+1. In the backend project, run `npm install && npm run build && npm run preview`
 1. Run `npm run build && npm run preview`
 1. In your browser go to http://localhost:4173/